judy12345/Yuwei.github.io/_pages/about.md

 News
 =====
+* [09/2019] Our tutorial “Graph Neural Networks: Models and Applications” is accepted by AAAI2020
 * [08/2019] Start my Ph.D. life at Michigan State University!
 * [07/2019] Graduated from Zhejiang University with the awards of Outstanding Graduate of ZJU and Zhejiang Province, China